microsoft/Windows-Camera/README.md

 ## Universal Windows Platform (UWP) samples/tools

-These samples require Visual Studio 2017 Update 4 or higher and the Windows Software Development Kit (SDK) version 16299 for Windows 10.
+These samples require Visual Studio 2017 Update 4 or higher and the Windows Software Development Kit (SDK) version 16299 for Windows 10 or higher on a per-sample basis.

    [Get a free copy of Visual Studio 2017 Community Edition with support for building Universal Windows Platform apps](http://go.microsoft.com/fwlink/p/?LinkID=280676)